-Purpose of the FIH Regulations Relating to Betting & Anti-Corruption
+Purpose of the FIH Anti-Corruption Regulations

-- The FIH has adopted these Regulations as a means of safeguarding the integrity of the sport of Hockey by (i) prohibiting any conduct that may impact improperly on the outcome of its events and competitions and (ii) establishing a mechanism of enforcement and sanction for those who, through their corrupt conduct, place the integrity of the sport at risk. - The FIH is committed to taking all practical steps within its power to prevent corrupt practices undermining the integrity of the sport of Hockey. - The FIH Regulations on Betting & Anti-Corruption are recognised by the International Olympic Committee and is the FIH's contribution to corrupt-free sport worldwide.
+- The FIH has adopted these Regulations as a means of safeguarding the integrity of the sport of Hockey by (i) prohibiting any conduct that may impact improperly on the outcome of its events and competitions and (ii) establishing a mechanism of enforcement and sanction for those who, through their corrupt conduct, place the integrity of the sport at risk. - The FIH is committed to taking all practical steps within its power to prevent corrupt practices undermining the integrity of the sport of Hockey. - The FIH Anti-Corruption Regulations by the International Olympic Committee and is the FIH's contribution to corrupt-free sport worldwide.